reinhart1010/nix/docs/en/osx/open.md

 ---
 # open

-Opens files, directories and applications.
+Open files, directories and applications.
 More information: <https://keith.github.io/xcode-man-pages/open.1.html>.

 - Open a file with the associated application: